Salkimmich/salkimmich/README.md

 :ferris_wheel: Pronouns: They/Them or She/Her <br />

 ### 🌍 I founded Gadfly.ai
-We are a community of coders sharing curated resources on responsible cloud computing, driven by a small team of cloud and technology professionals sharing resources and best practices to reduce the carbon footprint of cloud computing.
-As founder, my pirmary contributions are in advising scaling architecture and a global perspective on the full energy lifecycle of distributed computing systems.
+We are a community of coders sharing curated resources on responsible cloud computing, sharing resources and best practices to reduce the carbon footprint distributed cloud computing.
+As founder, my focus is in advising scaling architecture and a global perspective on the full energy lifecycle of distributed computing systems.

 ➡️ [Gadfly.ai](https://gadfly.ai/)